-9 ½ New Year’s resolutions that you CAN keep
+9 ½ Resolutions that you WILL be able to keep

 I trust you have a few RESOLUTIONS for this year BUT you probably know already that over 80% of people give up on their New Years resolution by the 10th February?